Did you hear that Questrade's Portfolio IQ has been relaunched as Questwealth Portfolios?

 Then you’ve got companies that seem to have hit the sweet spot: they’ve been around for a long time, they’ve got a killer user experience, and the fees are low enough to lure in even the most skeptical mutual fund owner.

 The last company that I described is Questrade.
-Questrade is a discount brokerage that has been offering low-cost DIY investing solutions in Canada since 1999.
+Questrade is a discount brokerage that has been offering low-cost DIY investing solutions in Canada since 1999, read more in our in-depth Questrade review.
 They are the darling of the DIY investing world because they give Canadians the opportunity to build portfolios themselves for ultra-low fees.
 But there was a catch – you had to do it yourself, without any oversight, and many Canadians weren’t comfortable with that.

 Questrade also offers managed portfolios, originally called Portfolio IQ.
 These portfolios have been available since 2014, but they recently relaunched as Questwealth Portfolios.
-These portfolios have all the hallmarks of a good robo advisor including exceptionally low fees (around 0.25%), an easy to use interface, and an entirely online presence.
+These portfolios have all the hallmarks of a good robo advisor including exceptionally low fees (around 0.25% + average MER of 0.19%), an easy to use interface, and an entirely online presence.

 Questrade: The Company Behind Questwealth Portfolios